Fishing Season: January thru June, Sept

 Water Flow Data

 Nymphing the deeper runs and pools.
 Looking for afternoon risers in the slower water.
-Should have decent streamer action if the water stays up over the next couple days.
+Should have decent streamer action if the water goes up over the next couple days.

 Local Species Available January thru June, Sept